mnvr/notes/num.md

 hierarchy than what it currently has.
 In fact, if I use Haskell continuously for a while I find that these conversions aren't a problem.

-I once actually wondered why it is that these errors don't turn out to be as big a problem as they seem on first contact.
-I think it has to do with two factors:
+As an aside, I once wondered why it is that these errors don't turn out to be as big a problem as they seem on first contact.
+I think it has to do with two
+factors:

 1. In a real program, I usually provide types for the top level expressions.
    This tends to sort things out.